juan5lira/Post-Install-Config/README.md

 Work the ticket to completion as john

+STEP 19

 Set Properties to all the tickets; do SEV-A (SysAdmins last), observe ticket becomes inaccessible Switch to admin panel and assign yourself View-access to Sys Admins Switch to agent panel and observe the escalated ticket Observe that you can no longer make changes to it

+ STEP 20

 Solve all of the tickets
+Explain.
-Explain in most ticketing systems (probably this one too) there is an email capability so every time you update the ticket, the user gets a copy and they can respond
+in most ticketing systems there is an email capability, so every time you update the ticket, the user gets a copy and they can respond

 Explain ticket intake IRL:
 Sometimes tickets get created via phone, chat app, email, web form, or maybe even you run into someone in your hall or they roll up on you at your desk.
 A lot of the time people will randomize you and try to get you to fix stuff on the spot.
-It’s fine to fix things on the spot, but generally speaking, you want to create tickets for EVERYTHING you do. (metrics are important)
+It’s fine to fix things on the spot, but generally speaking, you want to create tickets for EVERYTHING you do.

 </p>
 <br />